alexander-voronov/MarvelCharacters/README.md

-To run the application, you need to get the keys https://developer.marvel.com/ and register them in RetrofitItemsRepositoryImplementation.kt In this application, the keys are hidden using BuildConfig
+To run the application, you need to get the keys https://developer.marvel.com/ and register them in RetrofitItemsRepositoryImplementation.kt In this application, the keys are hidden using BuildConfig Or add a file (keys.properties) with keys to the project

 I plan to add a second screen by clicking on the character